stockmann-lab/mgh_marcos/README.md

 Install packages in development mode (edits to the files change the installed code) by running `pip install -e .` both in the main repo folder and in `flocra-pulseq`.

 To calibrate system values, there are calibration functions in `mgh.calibration`.
-To run a pulseq file, use `mgh.run_pulseq`
+To run a pulseq file, use `mgh.run_pulseq/`.
+From there, you can use `flocra_pulseq.interpreter` and modules in the `mgh` and `marcos_client` packages.

 ## TODO: